 - Such thinking serves only to intensify our feelings of shame.

-We need, if we can, to reduce our tendency to get caught up in such thinking (generally cognitive behavioural therapy is an effective way of combating negative thinking), but to, instead, accept, even focus, on how our depression makes us viscerally feel.
+We need, if we can, to reduce our tendency to get caught up in such thinking (generally cognitive behavioral therapy is an effective way of combating negative thinking), but to, instead, accept, even focus, on how our depression makes us viscerally feel.
 Counter-intuitively, this can actually REDUCE the negative impact depression has on our emotional state.

 An effective technique that helps us to focus on and accept, non-judgmentally, our immediate feelings and experience as opposed to getting caught in thinking and analysis is called mindfulness.